Aidan Liu: Youth

-Liu played club soccer with local side Sockers FC from 2012, before moving to the academy of Danish side HB Køge in August 2018.
+Liu played club soccer with local side Sockers FC from 2012, before moving to HB Køge in August 2018.

 Vejle BK

-After a year with Køge, Liu moved to Vejle ahead of their 2019-20 season.
+After a year with Køge, Liu moved to Vejle ahead of their 2019–20 season.
 In October 2020, Liu moved on loan to Danish 2nd Division side FC Sydvest 05.
 On March 16, 2021, Liu returned to the United States, joining USL Championship side Indy Eleven on loan for the season.
 Following the 2021 season, it was announced that Liu's loan had expired with Indy Eleven.

 Liu again went out on loan, joining Faeroe Islands side B68 Toftir on February 22, 2022.

+Viktoria Berlin

+On 29 July 2023, Aidan Liu signed a contract with German Regionalliga side Viktoria Berlin.

+HNK Šibenik

+On 3 January 2025, Aidan Liu moved to Croatia to play for HNK Šibenik.